adilnawazkhan/adilnawazkhan/README.md

 **IoT & Data Science Student** based in Tampere, Finland

-I'm a first-year Bachelor's student in Internet of Things at Savonia University of Applied Sciences.
+I'm a Bachelor's student in Internet of Things at Savonia University of Applied Sciences.
 I'm passionate about turning raw data into clear, visual insights — and building tools that make complex information easy to understand.

 ## What I'm working with